Doctoral Program

 University Oral Examination

 Each Ph.D. candidate is required to take the University Oral Examination after the dissertation is substantially completed but before final approval of the dissertation.
-The dissertation draft must be in writing, with the expectation the final dissertation will be ready to submit within one quarter of the examination.
-The student should make available the draft copy of the dissertation to members of the examination committee prior to the exam.
+The dissertation draft must be in writing, with the expectation that the final dissertation will be ready to submit within one quarter of the examination.
+The student should make the draft copy of the dissertation available to members of the examination committee prior to the exam.
 The examination itself is intended to verify that the research represents the student’s own contribution to knowledge and to test their understanding of the research.
-Candidacy must be valid and the student must be registered in the quarter in which the University Oral Examination is taken.
+Candidacy must be valid, and the student must be registered in the quarter in which the University Oral Examination is taken.
 The coordination of this exam is the responsibility of the department (primarily the student and advisor).
 The Registrar reviews but does not participate in the examination.
 The examination normally begins with a presentation by the Ph.D. candidate during which clarifying questions may be asked.
 This part of the examination is typically open to the public.
-After a brief recess, the examination continues in private session, with only the candidate and members of the examining committee in attendance.
+After a brief recess, the examination continues in a private session, with only the candidate and members of the examining committee in attendance.

 Procedures for Scheduling University Oral Examinations